bariseksi/iphone-shortcuts-media-transfer/README.md

 - Add the "URL" action and set the IP address of your computer and the port to URL action (default port is 2560).
 If your pc has a IPAdress of 192.168.1.10 then the "URL" action should be http://192.168.1.10:2560 the number after the semicolon is the port number.
-- Add the "Select photos" action this action opens the photo app of your phone and lets you select desired photos or videos when you run the completed shortcut.
+- Add the "Select photos" action with "Select Multiple" option turned on and "Include" option set to "All".
+This action opens the photo app of your phone and lets you select desired photos or videos when you run the completed shortcut.
 - Since "Select photos" returns "Photos" variable that is contains more than one media we need to iterate each of them by adding "Repeat with Each" action.
 - Inside the "Repeat with Each" action "Get contents of" action needs to be added.
 This is the action actually does the job.
 <p align="left">